Schwenksville, Pennsylvania: Politics and government

 Schwenksville has a city manager form of government with a mayor and a five-member borough council.
 In 2007, Democrats took control of the borough council for the first time in the borough's history.
-Currently, Council consists of 3 Democrats, 1 Libertarian, and 1 Independent.
+Currently, Council consists of 3 Democrats, 1 Republican, and 1 Independent.

-The Borough also has active Activity and Historical Committees.
+The borough also has active Activity and Historical Committees.
 The goal of the Activity Committee is to plan and support various community activities to promote a sense of vitality in the community.
 Accordingly, Community Day was started in 2009 to promote the businesses and non-profit organizations in Schwenksville with a fun community event.
 Committee members may plan other events through the year as well.
-The Historic Committee was formed by the Borough for the purpose of exploring ways to save meaningful older buildings from being destroyed and to keep the rich history of Schwenksville intact for future generations.
+The Historic Committee was formed by the borough for the purpose of exploring ways to save meaningful older buildings from being destroyed and to keep the rich history of Schwenksville intact for future generations.

-The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), Pennsylvania's 147th Representative District (represented by Rep. Tracy Pennycuick) and the 24th State Senate District (represented by Sen. Bob Mensch).
+The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), Pennsylvania's 147th Representative District (represented by Rep. Matt Bradford) and the 24th State Senate District (represented by Sen. Tracy Pennycuick).

-Municipal services include: a volunteer fire department (closed in 2017 and merged with Lower Frederick due to lack of volunteers), and Parks & Recreation.
 It is home to Meadow Park, which has a pavilion and provides a relaxing spot for people to walk and fish in the Creek.
-The Borough intends to further develop the Park by adding a walking path and other activities as our funding and grant funding allow.
-The Perkiomen Trail also runs through the Schwenksville borough, providing access to recreational activities along the Trail.
+The borough intends to further develop the Park by adding a walking path and other activities as our funding and grant funding allow.
+The Perkiomen Trail also runs through the Schwenksville borough, providing access to recreational activities along the trail.

 Transportation

-As of 2010 there were 4.04 mi of public roads in Schwenksville, of which 1.24 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 2.80 mi were maintained by the borough.
+As of 2020 there were 4.04 mi of public roads in Schwenksville, of which 1.24 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 2.80 mi were maintained by the borough.

 Pennsylvania Route 29 and Pennsylvania Route 73 traverse the borough concurrently.
 The two routes follow Main Street on a general north-south alignment through the borough.